foroozandehgroup/NMR-EsPy/docs/walkthrough.rst

 Example Walkthrough
 ===================

+This page provides an outline of basic NMR-EsPy usage through writing Python code.
+If you wish to use the graphical user interface instead, :doc:`follow this link <gui/index>`.

 As an illustration of the typical steps involved in using NMR-EsPy, we will consider an example dataset that ships with TopSpin 4.
 Assuming you installed TopSpin in the default path, this should be present in the path: